 CurrentC, the mobile payments service and controversial rival to Apple Pay, has been hacked.
 Thankfully, the only thing stolen was the email addresses of those testing the retailer-backed solution, with all financial data remaining safe.
 For now.

 For those who haven’t been keeping up with the story, CurrentC is a mobile payments solution developed by a coalition of retailers called MCX.
 Keen to prevent Apple Pay from becoming too popular, many of these retailers have blocked near-field communications (NFC) from working in their stores.
 Which is a little underhanded, to say the least.

 It’s unclear how these email addresses were harvested, but the hack is a veritable embarrassment coming on the same day as the company published a blog post promising “the technology choices we’ve made take consumers’ security into account at every aspect of their core functionality.”
 Oops.

 If anything, this new Google Bookmark Manager extension for Chrome has helped me clean out years of stale bookmarks https://t.co/1P60ogjYPH

 — Bwana (@Bwana) October 30, 2014

-Google has quietly launched a new Chrome extension called Bookmark Manager.
+Google has quietly launched a new Chrome extension called Bookmark Manager [No Longer Available].
 This seeks to reinvent the bookmarks manager with a graphical interface replacing the tired and dreary folders that have persisted for two decades.
 While a Chrome extension for now, this may eventually replace Chrome’s default bookmarks manager.